Doctor Who Monsters, Aliens and Villains

 The Fourth Doctor

 The Voracians were incredibly deadly.
-Their brains were mostly robotic, but organic subsystems were added- the lobes were added to provide extra storage and intuitive processing controlled by the main positronics.
-Native Vorellan intelligence and will apparently transcended the brain and was in their whole being, so other organic parts were introduced, mostly at random and based on what was available.
-Some Voracians just had a few organic limbs, while others were just metal brains in an organic body.
-Those often needed to eat and sleep, even though the very thought of that disgusted them.
+Their brains were mostly robotic, but organic subsystems were added - the lobes were added to provide extra storage and intuitive processing controlled by the main positronics.
+Native Vorellan intelligence and will apparently transcended the brain and was in their whole being, so other organic parts were introduced, mostly at random and based on what was available, believing that this would grant the Voracians some elements of organic intuition.
+As a result, some Voracians just had a few organic limbs or organs, while others were essentially metal brains in an organic body, to the point that they still needed to eat and sleep, even though the very thought of that disgusted them.
 Although the original Voracians were reptilian, they were experts at synthetic disguise, and, of course, any humans who were converted would be human as well.
-They possessed enhanced strength, speed and durability, although their synthetic flesh could be destroyed fairly easily without causing them any pain.
-Injuries to their metal parts would be felt, although would only stop them for a few minutes and were easily repairable.

 Book - Millennium Shock